rexhip/rexhip/README.md

 The library extend on MB_MASTER and MB_CLIENT, the modbus blocks that comes along with TIA-portal.
-The library is not an attempt to reinvent the wheel, by doing what those blocks already do extraordinary.
-Rather it's an attempt to expand the existing blocks, and to create a common clean API for "device blocks".
+The library is not an attempt to reinvent the wheel, by doing what those blocks already do.
+Rather it's an attempt to expand the existing blocks,and to create a common clean API for what the library call "device blocks". (interface blocks)

 ```
 // A modbus RTU example that illustrate the library.
 Support for modbus tcp is also included.